Holiday Manor

 No analysis available

-The listings repeatedly reference fob/keycard-style access and secured entry.
-That is strong public-remark evidence that the building has card/fob access security.
+The listings repeatedly describe fob/keycard-style entry and secured access.
+That is strong evidence that the building has card/fob access security.

 No analysis available